 In my opinion, cruising is not an expensive vacation.
 However, some hidden costs can significantly increase the final bill.

-To avoid surprises, I thought I’d list the 10 most significant hidden costs on a cruise that you absolutely need to pay attention to!
+To avoid surprises, I thought I’d list the 10 highest hidden costs on a cruise that you absolutely need to pay attention to!
 Let’s find out what they are!

-During a recent trip on an American cruise, I was surprised by the final price, which was significantly higher than the advertised fare due to these additional charges.
-It’s a lesson…you can fall for it on your first cruises but experienced cruisers will definitely know this trick!
+Some first-time cruisers can be surprised by the final price, which can be significantly higher than the advertised fare due to these additional charges.
+It’s a lesson…you can fall for it on your first cruises, but experienced cruisers will definitely know this trick!

 The appeal of room service on a cruise is unquestionable!